 What’s your comfort food?
 Chances are you have a go-to food— or several— that makes you feel warm, happy, and content.
 So when you’ve had a rough day, emotionally or physically, you might be tempted to load up your plate with a meal or snack that makes you happy again.

-Unfortunately, finding comfort in food isn’t so good for your waistline, or your thighs, or your fitness goals.
+Unfortunately, finding comfort in food isn’t so good for your fitness goals.
 And it could develop into an unhealthy relationship with food.

 Find out how to stop emotional eating and find your joy elsewhere.

 Why does eating feel so good?
 According to CNN Health, the reason goes beyond the delicious taste of the food.
 Your brain actually releases feel-good chemicals when you eat, as a kind of reward for nourishing your body.
 Scientists have a name for this— “ingestion analgesia, literally pain relief from eating.”